Reye's syndrome

 Overview

-Reye's syndrome, also known as Reye syndrome, is a rare but serious condition that causes swelling in the liver and brain.
-Reye's syndrome can occur at any age but usually affects children and teenagers after a viral infection, most commonly the flu or chickenpox.
+Reye's syndrome is a serious condition that causes swelling in the liver and brain.
+It can occur at any age but usually affects children and teenagers after a viral infection, most commonly the flu or chickenpox.
+Reye's syndrome is rare.
+The condition also is known as Reye syndrome.

 Symptoms such as confusion, seizures and loss of consciousness need emergency treatment.
 Early diagnosis and treatment of Reye's syndrome can save a child's life.